stephcrete/REST-API-Design-Guide-Wiki/Pagination-Rules-and-metadata.md

 See sorting section

 ## Omitting metadata
-You MAY add support for a "exclude-metadata" URI parameter if you want your API clients to be able to exclude the metadata.
+You MAY add support for a "excludeMetadata" URI parameter if you want your API clients to be able to exclude the metadata.